Let's Dance! The Macarena

 Step One: Make Sure You're Up to Date

 You need to make sure that your system is fully patched.
 Many of the patches that Apple puts out are security patches.
-For example, in June of 2009, Apple put out 46 security patches!
-Make sure you're up to date.
+For example, last year, Apple put out 65 major patches; I didn't even bother to count the minor patches.

 - From the Apple menu, choose Software Update